 Top-Loading Bobbin Case

-The two things that I love about top loading bobbins are:
+The three things that I love about top loading bobbins are:

-- There is a handy diagram right on the bobbin case cover of how to insert the bobbin properly; and
+- There is a handy diagram right on the bobbin case cover or nearby on how to insert the bobbin properly;

-- The cover is clear, so you can keep a check on how much bobbin thread you have left as you sew.
+- The cover is clear, so you can keep a check on how much bobbin thread you have left as you sew; and

 Front-Loading Bobbin Case

-If your sewing machine has a front-loading bobbin case, you will need to raise the needle to the highest position.
-And remove the accessory storage box to access the bobbin case.
+If your sewing machine has a front-loading bobbin case, you will need to raise the needle to the highest position by turning the handwheel towards you or pressing the needle position button.
+And then, remove the accessory storage box to access the bobbin case.

-You will hold the bobbin spool so that the thread comes off to the right (or clockwise) so that the thread makes a “Q” shape.
+You will hold the bobbin spool so that the thread comes off to the right (or clockwise), making a “Q” shape.
+See image above for clarification.

 When you place the bobbin case back into its housing, you should hear a click.